ali-bin-kashif/NED-Admission-LLM-Chatbot-FYP/README.md

 - Python 3.9 or higher
 - Required Python packages (all packages are in requirement.txt)

-    - langchain
+### Powered by:
-    - faiss
+- Langchain
-    - PyPDF
+- PineCone
-    - google-generativeai
+- AWS RDS and S3 Buckets
-    - langchain_groq
+- FastAPI

 ## Installation